sadiecee/FoliumTutorial/README.md

 ![](Images/CSV_example.PNG)

-**The second piece of data you are going to want to download** can be found [here](https://hudgis-hud.opendata.arcgis.com/datasets/HUD::estimated-housing-authority-service-areas/about).
-This represents the estimated service areas of housing authorities.
-You should download this data as a *GeoJSON* file.
+**A smaller, "sample" version of that data set can be found in the data folder for this tutorial**.
+Because the data is so large, it might be quicker to use a smaller fraction of the data.
+It is also helpful if you're having difficulty downloading the data from ArcOnline.
+Whichever dataset you chose to use should allow you to create and visual point based maps from CSV latitude and longitude files.

 Once you have your data, you're going to want to upload it to Python.
 You can do that using the code below.
 Remember to upload all three of the files we are looking at here!